dogweather/forkful/content/en/clojure/testing-and-debugging/using-a-debugger.md

   \ happens with Java tools.
 One such tool is `CIDER`, a powerhouse package for Clojure\u2026"
 lastmod: 2024-03-31
 model: gpt-4-1106-preview
-summary: "Clojure leans on the Java Virtual Machine (JVM), so a lot of debugging happens\
+summary: Clojure leans on the Java Virtual Machine (JVM), so a lot of debugging happens with Java tools.
-  \ with Java tools.
-One such tool is `CIDER`, a powerhouse package for Clojure\u2026"
 title: Using a debugger
 weight: 35
 ---